nmnbabbar/assignment3/README.md

-# Assignment-3
-Topsis-for-pretrained-model
-# TOPSIS-Based Selection of Pretrained Text Generation Models
+# Topsis for Pre-trained Models

 This repository contains a Python implementation of the **TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution)** method to evaluate and rank pretrained text generation models.
 The goal is to identify the best-performing model based on multiple criteria such as **Coherence**, **Fluency**, **Relevance**, and **Perplexity**.